Improving Generalization in Federated Learning by Seeking Flat Minima: Introduction

-In this work, we first analyze the heterogeneous federated scenario to highlight the causes lying behind the poor generalization of the federated algorithms.
-We deduct that, during local training, the model overfits the current distribution, and the resulting average of the updates is strayed apart from local minima.
-So the global model is not able to generalize to the overall underlying distribution and has a much slower convergence rate, \textit{i.e.} it needs a much larger number of rounds to achieve the same performance reached in the homogeneous setting.
+In this work, we first analyze the heterogeneous federated scenario to highlight the causes behind the poor generalization of the federated algorithms.
+We hypothesize during local training the model overfits the current distribution, and the resulting average of the updates is strayed apart from local minima.
+Thus, the global model is not able to generalize to the overall underlying distribution and has a much slower convergence rate, \textit{i.e.} it needs a much larger number of rounds to reach the performance of the homogeneous setting.
 To speed up training and reduce the performance gap in the case of non-i.i.d. data, we look at improving the generalization ability of the model.
-Motivated by recent findings relating the geometry of the loss and the generalization gap \cite{keskar2016large,dziugaite2017computing,visualloss,jiang2019fantastic} and by the improvements achieved in the field of Vision Transformers \cite{chen2021outperform}, we analyze the landscape of the loss in the federated scenario and find out that models converge to sharp minima (Fig.\ref{fig:loss_landscape}), hence the poor generalization.
+Motivated by recent findings relating the geometry of the loss and the generalization gap \cite{keskar2016large,dziugaite2017computing,visualloss,jiang2019fantastic} and by the achievements in the field of Vision Transformers \cite{chen2021outperform}, we analyze the loss landscape in the federated scenario and find out that models converge to sharp minima (Fig.\ref{fig:loss_landscape}), hence the poor generalization.
 As a solution, we introduce methods of the current literature that explicitly look for flat minima: i) Sharpness-Aware Minimization (\sam) \cite{foret2020sharpness} and its adaptive version (\asam) \cite{kwon2021asam} on the client-side and ii) Stochastic Weight Averaging (\swa) \cite{izmailov2018averaging} on the server-side.
 These modifications, albeit simple, surprisingly lead to significant improvements.
 Their use is already effective if taken individually, but the best performance is obtained when combined.
 The resultant models exhibit smoother loss surfaces and improved final performance consistently across several vision tasks.
-Moreover, we show \sam, \asam, and \swa succeed where strong data augmentations alone fail.
 To summarize, our main contributions are: \begin{itemize} \item We analyze the behavior of models trained in heterogeneous and homogeneous federated scenarios by looking at their convergence points, loss surfaces and Hessian eigenvalues, linking the lack in generalization to sharp minima. \item To encourage convergence towards flatter minima, we introduce \sam and \asam in the local client-side training and \swa in the aggregation of the updates on the server-side.
-The resultant models show smoother loss landscapes and lower Hessian eigenvalues, with improved generalization capacities. \item We test our approach on multiple vision tasks, \textit{i.e.} small and large scale classification \cite{hsu2020federated}, domain generalization \cite{blanchard2011generalizing} and semantic segmentation \cite{long2015fully,chen2017deeplab}. \item We compare our method with strong data augmentations techniques, such as mixup \cite{zhang2017mixup} and cutout \cite{devries2017improved}, further validating its effectiveness. \end{itemize}
+The resultant models show smoother loss landscapes and lower Hessian eigenvalues, with improved generalization capacities. \item We test our approach on multiple vision tasks, \textit{i.e.} small and large scale classification \cite{hsu2020federated}, domain generalization \cite{blanchard2011generalizing} and semantic segmentation \cite{long2015fully,chen2017deeplab}. \item We compare our method with strong data augmentations techniques and state-of-the-art FL algorithms, further validating its effectiveness. \end{itemize}